timStephens0710/ExampleMusicApp/README.md

 ## Developer notes:
 Coming soon:
   - More unit tests to be written
-  - Feature: user can request authentication email to be re-sent
   - Implement front-end to improve the look at feel
   - Containerise the app in Docker